-LAPG is a membership organization that represents and provides support for legal aid practitioners.
-Our Board is drawn from legal aid practitioners across all areas of law, from right across the country and from all types of providers (small, large, NfP and ABS).
+LAPG is a membership organisation that represents and provides support for legal aid practitioners.
+Our Committee is drawn from legal aid practitioners across all areas of law, from right across the country and from all types of providers (small, large, NfP and ABS).
 As an organisation, LAPG is well known for contributing to and influencing both operational and policy matters.
 We are committed to access to justice and to ensuring that the legal aid scheme is accessible to as many people as possible.
 We also believe that the scheme itself needs to be clear and fit for purpose.

 We also offer membership for barristers.
 In the current climate of fundamental changes to legal aid, barristers can also benefit from our specialist support services to members.